Andravida

 Intro

-Also called the Eleia, Ilia, or Greek, little is known about the Andravida which is a very rare light draft breed found in the region of Ilia, Greece.
+Also called the Eleia, Ilia, or Greek, the Andravida is a rare & mysterious light draft breed found in the region of Ilia, Greece.

 Origins

 Their ancestors were cavalry horses used by the Athenians in the fourth century BC.
-Later, in the seventh century BC the Greek cavalry used the Andravida as a war mount as well.
+Later, in the seventh century BC the Greek cavalry used the Andravida again for war.
+During times of peace the animals continued to be useful as a light draft for transport & carrying goods.

 Features